 The PanAir simulation were performed and compared to the results found in the wind tunnel.
-The PanAir simulation makes a small overestimation of the lift for high angle of attack which can be explained by two factors:
+The PanAir simulation makes a small overestimation of the lift for high angle of attack which can be explained by two factors :

-- Small changes in the geometry had to be done in order to attach a wake to the fuselage - The PanAir simulation gives a lift for an attached flow while the real wing might have started to stall.
+- Small changes in the geometry had to be done in order to attach a wake to the fuselage

+- The PanAir simulation gives a lift for an attached flow while the real wing might have started to stall.

-The final analysis of the flight conditions allowed to underline that the composite bar is the one which is undergoing the highest stresses.
-However, it remains far from its limit of elasticity.
-The skin of the wing in general is oversized but reducing its thickness might lead to too large deformations of the wings.
+The final analysis of the flight conditions allowed to underline that the junction between the winglet and the wing is a critical zone but is still far from the limit usage of the material.
+The skin of the wing in general is oversized but reducing its thickness might lead to too large deformations of the wing.